kayserifserif/kayserifserif.place/index.md

 layout: directory
 ---

+I want to help make sense of the world through delicious, beautiful, living graphics and code.

 I am passionate about design and technology, and love working on projects that beautifully combine them, from **data storytelling** to **user interface and experience design**, to **computational arts**, to **human&ndash;computer interaction**.

 <div class="example">